rly0nheart/tor2tor/README.md

   <summary>🐧 GNU/Linux</summary>

   ## Note ⚠️
-  > Assuming you also made it executable with `chmod +x uninstall.sh`
+  > Assuming you also made it executable with `sudo chmod +x uninstall.sh`

   Navigate to the `tor2tor` directory that you cloned and find `uninstall.sh` file.